icjayson/dreamify-app/services/api/README.md

 ### Adding New Endpoints

-1. Add route in `app/api/routes.py`
+1. Add route in `app/api/routes.py` or create new router in `app/api/routes/`
 2. Implement business logic in `app/core/`
 3. Add tests in `tests/`
+4. Update Pydantic models in `app/models/` if needed

 ### Code Style